Tilted Mountain

 Tilted Mountain is a 2591 m mountain summit located in Banff National Park, in the Canadian Rockies of Alberta, Canada.
 It is part of the Sawback Range.
 Its nearest higher peak is Lychnis Mountain, 2.0 km to the east in an area of exposed Skoki Formation limestone which is known for fossils such as brachiopods, gastropods, conodonts, cephalopods, trilobites, and echinoderm fragments.

-History

 Tilted Mountain was named in 1911 by James F. Porter for the tilted layers of rock strata.
 The mountain's name was officially adopted in 1924 when approved by the Geographical Names Board of Canada.

 Geology

 Like other mountains in Banff Park, Tilted Mountain is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.

 Climate

 Based on the Köppen climate classification, Tilted Mountain is located in a subarctic climate zone with cold, snowy winters, and mild summers.
 Temperatures can drop below −20 °C with wind chill factors below −30 °C.